openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * a Prometheus CR
 * an Alertmanager CR
 * a Grafana CR and a Grafana Data Source CR
-* a Thanos Querier if the stack is configured for high availability
+* a Thanos Querier if the stack is configured for high availability.

-In other cases, in next iterations of MonitoringStack Operator, with single option, it might deploy just a Prometheus Agent deployment (forwarding only capabilities).
+In other cases, in next iterations of MonitoringStack Operator, with single option, it might deploy:
+* Just a Prometheus Agent deployment (forwarding only capabilities).
 This will align with what will be needed in HyperShift, where we don't want or need a full-blown monitoring stack on every cluster.
+* Shared Prometheus stack across multiple tenants for soft multitenancy.

 The `MonitoringStack` CRD is meant to be an abstraction over monitoring needs and requirements for a single tenant that specifies their needs.
 The underlying implementation is up to the MonitoringStackOperator.